UDMarsRover/Precision2/README.md

 # Precision2
 Welcome to the repository for Precision2.
 This repository is based on much of the source code developed in Precision1.
 However, with a reorganization of packages, a switch to ROS2, and much more, this repository is being built from the ground up.

+## Wiki
+General/getting started information can be found in this ReadMe.
+However, more specific, generalized information for developers can be found in [the wiki](https://github.com/UDMarsRover/Precision2/wiki).

 ## ROS2 Version
 For Precision2, we will be using [ROS2 Humble Hawksbill](https://docs.ros.org/en/humble/index.html).